tikv/rfcs/text/2018-01-03-local-reader.md

 ## Detailed design

-The local reader offloads read requests from the raftstore and guarantee linearizability.
+The local reader offloads read requests from the raftstore and guarantees linearizability.

 ### Local reader